moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

 ## The Hardhat Configuration File {: #hardhat-configuration-file }

-Before you can deploy the contract to your Tanssi Appchain, you'll need to modify the Hardhat configuration file and create a secure file to store your private key in.
+Before you can deploy the contract to your Tanssi appchain, you'll need to modify the Hardhat configuration file and create a secure file to store your private key in.

-You can modify the `hardhat.config.js` file to use either the Tanssi Dancebox demo EVM Appchain or your own Tanssi Appchain:
+You can modify the `hardhat.config.js` file to use either the Tanssi Dancebox demo EVM appchain or your own Tanssi appchain:

 ```js
 // 1.
 Import the Ethers plugin required to interact with the contract